Mysore pak: History

 According to tradition, a palace chef named Kakasura Madappa experimented with a simple mixture of gram flour, sugar, and ghee to create a new variant of mithai.
 This resulted a confectionary which had a distinctive golden color with a soft, fudgy but slightly crunchy texture, and a rich taste.
 When asked by the Maharaja for the name of the dish, Madappa reportedly called it Mysorepak, simply referring to the city Mysore with the suffix pak resembling the cooking process.

-Impressed by the dessert, the Maharaja encouraged the chef, Madappa to open a sweet shop outside the premises of the palace, leading to the establishment of the now-famous Guru Sweets in Devaraja Market, Mysore.
-Today, the shop is run by Kumar, Nataraj and Shivanand, great-grandsons of Madappa and is still operated by Madappa's descendants.
-While the recipe had evovled over time, the shop continues to prepare Mysorepak using the original recipe.